Covariant canonical gauge theory of gravitation for fermions: Summary and outlook

 \section{Summary and outlook}

-Based on the obvious postulate that the description of physics should be the same in any coordinate frame, we have derived the closed set of canonical field equations describing the mutual interaction of spinors with a gravitational field.
-The first precondition for a complete description is the knowledge of the free (uncoupled) dynamics of the spinors, which was assumed to be described by a non-degenerate Dirac Lagrangian or its equivalent Hamiltonian counterpart.
+Based on the evident postulate that the description of physics should be the same in any coordinate frame, we have derived the closed set of canonical field equations describing the mutual interaction of spinors with a gravitational field.
+The first precondition for this unified description is the knowledge of the free (uncoupled) dynamics of the spinors, which was assumed to be given by a non-degenerate Dirac Lagrangian or its equivalent Hamiltonian counterpart.
 As S.~Gasiorovicz~\citep{gasiorowicz66} noted, the quadratic velocity term in the Dirac Lagrangian~(\ref{eq:ld-dirac})---which renders it non-degenerate without changing the resulting Dirac equation---does ``not appear to be necessary'', but ``cannot be logically excluded''.
-As a consequence, we recover the minimal coupling scheme of spinors to curved space-time, but in addition a new Fermi-like interaction term in the Dirac equation~(\ref{eq:dirac-final-notorsion}) leading to an anomalous mass correction.
-Its strength is determined by a spontaneously emerging mass (or length) parameter that for dimensional reasons must arise in a non-degenerate Hamiltonian.
-While spurious for free spinors, this parameter becomes a measurable quantity in curved geometries as it will fundamentally modify cosmological \citep{vasak20} and astrophysical models.
+As a consequence, we recover the minimal coupling scheme of spinors to curved space-time, and in addition a new Fermi-like interaction term in the Dirac equation~(\ref{eq:dirac-final-notorsion}) leading to an anomalous mass correction.
+Its strength is determined by a new mass (or length) parameter that inevitably arises in a non-degenerate Hamiltonian for dimensional reasons.
+While unnecessary for free spinors, this parameter becomes a physical quantity in curved space-time geometries that will fundamentally modify cosmological \citep{vasak20,Benisty:2019jqz} and astrophysical models.

-The second precondition for a complete description is the knowledge of the Lagrangian resp.\ Hamiltonian of the free (uncoupled) dynamics of the gravitational field.
-Its functional dependence on the various momentum fields determines the space-time structure dynamically via the canonical equations.
-A non-degenerate gravity Hamiltonian~(\ref{eq:ham-free-grav}) was previously discussed in~\citep{struckmeier17a}.
-As the corresponding field equations are for vanishing torsion satisfied not only by the Schwarzschild metric~\citep{stephenson58}, but also by the more general Schwarzschild-De~Sitter and the Kerr-De~Sitter metrics, it is consistent with actual measurements.
-However, the dynamics emerging for cases where matter fields and/or torsion are present differ from those of the Einstein equation.
-The consequences must be clarified in future studies.
+The second precondition for a unified description is the knowledge of the Lagrangian resp.\ Hamiltonian of the free (uncoupled) dynamics of the gravitational field.
+Here, its functional dependence on the momentum fields determines via the canonical equations the dynamical space-time structure.
+A non-degenerate gravity Hamiltonian~(\ref{eq:ham-free-grav}) was previously discussed in~\citep{struckmeier17a} for the case of vanishing torsion.
+As the corresponding field equations are satisfied not only by the Schwarzschild metric~\citep{stephenson58}, but also by the more general Schwarzschild-De~Sitter and the Kerr-De~Sitter metrics, this ``free gravity'' Hamiltonian is consistent with actual measurements.
+Its cosmological implications have been scrutinized in Refs.~\citep{vasak20} and~\citep{vasak20b}.